 Editor’s note: Although the anniversary of Ecuador’s ‘first cry for independence’ was August 10, it will be celebrated in most of the country on Friday, August 12, as part of a three-day weekend.

 By Robert Bradley

-So when is Ecuador’s real independence day?
-Was it the formation of Sovereign Junta on August 10, 1809?
-Or was it the meeting of first Congress of Deputies that decreed independence on December 11, 1812?
-Or, was it the Battle of Pichincha in 1822, that now-mythical clash on the flanks of Quito’s Pichincha volcano, that saw liberator Simon Bolivar vanquish the Spanish?
+Officially, yesterday was the 213th anniversary of Ecuador’s independence day, but was it reallly?
+That was the day when the so-called Sovereign Junta formed to oppose Spanish rule.
+Or, was the real indepdendence day the first meeting of the Congress of Deputies that decreed independence on December 11, 1812?
+Or, was it the Battle of Pichincha in 1822, that now-mythical clash on the flanks of Quito’s Pichincha volcano that saw liberator Simon Bolivar finally vanquish the Spanish?

 The reality is that it was a revolution lasting over a decade, filled with setbacks, hardship and lots of spilled blood.

 But the “First Cry of Independence” (Primer Grito de la Independencia), celebrated as a national holiday this weekend, is one of the most symbolic of all national moments, given that it was the very first time that Ecuadorians — actually, Spanish colonists, most of whom had been born in the Americas and considered independence to be their birthright — expressed their wish to rid themselves of their Spanish yoke.